First, check the list below, or with your landlord, to see what is already provided.

 Bring your UCAS letter, loan letter (if you have one), bank account details and any correspondence from the University or your department.

-If you are an international student, make sure you have the correct type of visa and paperwork with you.
-You will also need:
+If you're an international student make sure you have the correct type of visa and paperwork with you.
+For more information see New international students - what to bring.

 Plan to have enough money to cover your first few weeks here as your loan or bursary may not come through straight away.